FullstackSammy/drf-api/README.md

     - However the code conforms to the way taught in lesson material from Code Institute
 #
 ## Profile
-- Testing done on profile:
+- Manual testing done on profile (no written tests done):
    - Possible for superuser to edit user profile in UI
       - Other non-superusers cannot change info on other users
       - Other non-superusers cannot access admin-panel